cvicki/Nmodel/log-files/N-model/README.md

 ###### d1:
 Description: Simplifying algo 1.
 Kept algo 1's formulas for estimating value and advantage functions.
-Modified code so that the Value NN was only updated once at the end(add_value called only once) compared to when called twice in original algorithm.
+Modified code so that the Value NN values were computed only once in the beginning and used for both advantage and value estimates and then updated at the end.
+The original computed the val NN values to estimate the value function, then updated the NN and recomputed new values to estimate the advantage.
 Used algo 1's network parameters.
 (Following logs also used the same parameters)

 Result: At around the 10-12 iteration, output showed signs of learning and improvement (judged by % of optimal actions increasing).
 Final iteration (50) had % of optimal actions at ~69.
 This is comparable to some runs of the original algorithm.